vigna/epserde-rs/README.md

-We provide procedural macros implementing serialization and deserialization methods, basic (de)serialization for primitive types, vectors, etc., convenience memory-mapping methods based on [mmap_rs](https://crates.io/crates/mmap-rs), and a `MemCase` structure that couples a deserialized structure with its backend (e.g., a slice of memory or a memory-mapped region).
+We provide procedural macros implementing serialization and deserialization methods, basic (de)serialization for primitive types, vectors, etc., convenience memory-mapping methods based on [mmap_rs](https://crates.io/crates/mmap-rs), and a [`MemCase`] structure that couples a deserialized structure with its backend (e.g., a slice of memory or a memory-mapped region).

+## Who

+Tommaso Fontana, while working at INRIA under the supervision of Stefano Zacchiroli, came up with the basic idea for ε-serde, that is, replacing structures with equivalent references.
+The code was developed jointly with Sebastiano Vigna, who came up with the [`MemCase`] logic.

 ## Cons